-The immersive experience that changes our perception in terms of understanding, makes a shift in the way we support our visions of the built environment and helps in learning new ideas and growing our perception through spaces can be called the art of human growth, and this blissfully comes handy while practising Architecture.
+The immersive experience that changes our point of perspective in terms of understanding, makes a shift in the way we support our visions of the built environment and helps in learning new ideas and growing our perception through spaces can be called the art of human growth, and this blissfully comes handy while practising architecture.

 Passing through the lessons that Architecture has to teach, all designers and visionaries have grown a conscious view of how they perceive, a specific image of what they want to create, and why they understand things in a particular way.
 It’s all a part of the learning process and a framework of the lineage of design perspective that one has grown in the creative years of experimenting and experiencing Architecture.

 Technically, Perspective as a term in Architecture, is a way for representing shapes and volumes, from an observer’s point of view, and the spatial connections in two dimensions.
 Similarly, when we seek to define it philosophically, it fits in a picture where the subjective contexts are the elements of Architecture and the objective depictions of the concept are done by us, designers in how we assess and represent.